Magic Lantern Video & Book Store

 Music Box Films was founded in Chicago, Illinois in 2007 and is one of the leading independent distributors of

-arthouse feature films in the U.S. in theaters, on DVD & Blu-ray, and via Video-on-Demand.
+arthouse feature films in the U.S. in theaters, on DVD & Blu-ray, and via video-on-demand.

 official websiteentry at Wikipedia

-Netflix, Inc. [est. 1997] no distributes streaming videos cancelled Qwikster spinoff of Netflix [9/2011]
+Netflix, Inc. [est. 1997] now distributes streaming videos

 official websiteentry at Wikipedia